 DreamHost

-- Email hosting: Included on all plans.
+- Email hosting: Fully included on all of their standard plans.

 | Pros | Cons |